HawaiianSpy/blipvert/README.md

 After looking at the code, you may be asking yourself, "Why the heck would I *ever* want to convert a Y41P bitmap to IYU2?"
 Probably never, nowadays.
 Yet, I would suggest you view this act of video programming obsessive-compulsive disorder like achieveing a gold badge on HackerRank before it was cool.
 Instead of whiling away the hours moving nonsensecal numbers around in random arrays, as one does on HackerRank, at least I had some, more or less, useful code to show for it afterwards. =:D

-As of 25 July, 2021, Blipvert now has a complete unit test suite that exercises all the code in the transforms.
+As of 25 July, 2021, Blipvert now has a complete unit test suite that covers all the code in the transforms.

 Regards,